-Emacs considers "1." to be the end of a "sentence" (or possibly a complete sentence depending on preceding text).
+Emacs considers "1." to be the end of a sentence (or possibly a complete sentence depending on preceding text).
 The period is the last character of that sentence.
 The second sentence starts with the first printed character following the end of the first sentence, and contains "Measure one cup of flour," a newline, the number "2," and the period.
 The third sentence starts with the "A" of "Add."
 The end of this third sentence does not appear above.
 However, if the line following this is blank, then "soda" ends the sentence; "a" is the last character in it.

-Emacs also considers itself to be at the beginning of a sentence if the cursor is at the beginning of a buffer, and at the end of a sentence if the cursor is at the end of the buffer.
+Emacs also considers itself to be at the end of a sentence if the point is at the beginning or end of a buffer.